In time of division between countries,

 Writers in Prison Officer

-Arnold Zable, Julia Hamer, Cynthia Troup, Regina Hills, Josephine Scicluna
+Arnold Zable, Cynthia Troup, Regina Hill, Josephine Scicluna

 Wajeha al-Huwaider is an activist, journalist and writer who has long campaigned for women’s rights in Saudi Arabia.
 In June 2013, efforts to curb her rights work saw her sentenced by a Saudi court to 10 months in prison and banned from traveling outside of the country for two years following completion of her prison term.